theOehrly/F1Telemetry/README.md

 Current Issues:
 -
 - (CRITICAL): using the remove data periodically tool after smoothing may crash the application
+- (CRITICAL): reopening a file that has be saved after postprocessing crashes the application
 - added tools can not yet be removed (planned)
 - also undo is not implemented (not planned)
 - Videoplayer is slow(ish); dragging through the timeline may be a few (dozen) frames off